Earth Sciences

 The School of Earth Sciences offers two major programs, a Bachelor of Arts and a Bachelor of Science.
 Both programs involve course work in preparation for the major and the major program itself.

-of general chemistry, five credit hours in calculus and analytic geometry, eight credit hours of biological sciences, and four credit hours each of physical and historical geology.
+BA program preparation for the major consists of the following courses in basic science and mathematics: five credit hours of general chemistry, five credit hours in calculus and analytic geometry, eight credit hours of biological sciences, and four credit hours each of physical and historical geology.
 The BA major consists of at least 30 credit hours of course work in upper level geological science courses or other approved upper level courses in natural sciences.
 Most students who have pursued the BA major pursue careers other than in the Earth sciences, such as secondary education or law.

-of general chemistry, 10 credit hours of calculus and analytic geometry, four credit hours of data analysis, 5–10 credit hours of introductory physics, four credit hours of biological science, four credit hours each of physical geology and historical geology, and two additional courses in other sciences or mathematics.
+BS program preparation for the major consists of the following courses in basic science and mathematics: 5–10 credit hours of general chemistry, 10 credit hours of calculus and analytic geometry, four credit hours of data analysis, 5–10 credit hours of introductory physics, four credit hours of biological science, four credit hours each of physical geology and historical geology, and two additional courses in other sciences or mathematics.

 Each specialization has a set of core courses and may consist of classes in mineralogy, petrology, structural geology, paleontology, sedimentation and stratigraphy, geophysics, petroleum geology, geochemistry, oceanography, geomorphology, hydrology, hydrogeology, field geology, and additional credit hours in upper-level Earth sciences courses.